 Digital Content Services Business License in Dubai: Cost and Requirements

-The Digital Content Services licence falls under the ICT category and carries the activity code 6202.11.
-It is classified as a Business Licence and is issued through Dubai South Business Hub Free Zone, one of the UAE's strategically positioned free zones located adjacent to Al Maktoum International Airport.
+The Digital Content Services license falls under the ICT category and carries the activity code 6202.11.
+It is classified as a Business License and is issued through Dubai South Business Hub Free Zone, one of the UAE's strategically positioned free zones located adjacent to Al Maktoum International Airport.

-This licence permits holders to engage in activities related to the creation, management, distribution, and provision of digital content across various platforms and formats.
+This license permits holders to engage in activities related to the creation, management, distribution, and provision of digital content across various platforms and formats.
 Covered activities typically include:

 Development and distribution of digital media content